opengeos/whiteboxR/README.md

     #> NormalVectors: Calculates normal vectors for points within a LAS file and stores these data (XYZ vector components) in the RGB field.
     #> SelectTilesByPolygon: Copies LiDAR tiles overlapping with a polygon into an output directory.
     #> ZlidarToLas: Converts one or more zlidar files into the LAS data format.
+    #> LidarShift: Shifts the x,y,z coordinates of a LiDAR file.

     # Prints the help for a specific tool.
     wbt_tool_help("lidar_info")